smhboc/tplmap/README.md

 It can exploit several code context and blind injection scenarios.
 It also supports _eval()_-like code injections in Python, Ruby, PHP, Java and generic unsandboxed template engines.

+## Python 3 Support

+This project has been migrated to support Python 3.
+The following major changes were made:

+- Converted print statements to functions
+- Proper handling of strings and bytes
+- Updated urlparse imports to urllib.parse
+- Fixed regex escape sequences
+- Updated dictionary methods handling
+- Replaced xrange with range
+- Improved error handling
+- Updated dependencies in requirements.txt

+By Morteza

 Server-Side Template Injection
 ------------------------------